wjwillemse/ruleminer/README.rst

 * conviction
 * lift

-THe default metrics are 'abs support', 'abs exceptions' and 'confidence'.
+The default metrics are 'abs support', 'abs exceptions' and 'confidence'.

 See for the definitions `Measures for Rules <https://mhahsler.github.io/arules/docs/measures#Measures_for_Rules>`_ from Michael Hahsler.